 The regular VAT that must be added to the price when selling goods to end consumers is not the only VAT that dropshippers have to worry about.
 The dropshipping business model is often associated with foreign, but especially Chinese suppliers – and with good reason.
 The vast majority of dropshippers source their products from abroad and thus benefit from low production prices.
 However, there is an import VAT due when importing the products into Europe.

 Here, too, a lot has changed on July 1, 2021.
-So far, for example, deliveries with a maximum goods value of €22, or effectively €26.30 thanks to a calculatory flexibility, were exempt from import VAT in Germany.
+So far, for example, deliveries with a maximum goods value of €22, or effectively €26.30 thanks to calculatory flexibility, were exempt from import VAT in Germany.
 This exemption limit was abolished with the introduction of the new VAT system and the new delivery threshold.
 From July 2021 on, all products are subject to import VAT.
 The normal VAT rates of the importing countries apply.

 But the European Union has also introduced a system for imports: the Import-One-Stop-Shop (IOSS).
 The IOSS is not the same as the OSS, but the procedures are similar since the latter was developed on the basis of the IOSS.
 If you use the IOSS, you simplify the reporting of your imports with the collected EU-wide IOSS report.